Marlborough Churchill: Early life and education

-He was born on August 11, 1878 in Andover, Massachusetts, a son of Professor John Wesley Churchill of Andover Theological Seminary and Mary (Cooper) Churchill.
-Churchill graduated from Phillips Academy in 1896 than attended Harvard University and graduated in 1900.
+He was born on August 11, 1878, in Andover, Massachusetts, a son of Professor John Wesley Churchill of Andover Theological Seminary and Mary (Cooper) Churchill.
+Churchill graduated from Phillips Academy in 1896 and then attended Harvard University, graduating in 1900.

 Military career

 He was commissioned in the Field Artillery Branch.
 He was promoted to captain on April 13, 1911.
 He was promoted to major on May 15, 1917.
 On June 12, 1918, he was promoted to colonel in the National Army.
 On August 8, 1918, he was promoted to brigadier general.

 In 1917, Churchill served on the general staff of the American Expeditionary Force in France.
 On 5 June 1918, Brigadier General Churchill succeeded Ralph Van Deman as head of the Military Intelligence Branch of the War Department, where he remained until 19 August 1920.

 In this capacity, Churchill advocated in December 1918 that MI-8, Cipher Bureau, then headed by Herbert Yardley, continue to do its cryptanalyic work after World War I.

 Awards

 He received the Army Distinguished Service Medal.
+The citation for the medal reads:

 His other decorations included Order of the Bath, officer of the Legion of Honor, commander of the Order of the Crown of Italy, and commander of the Order of Leopold.